for automating Clojure projects without setting your hair on fire

 Web applications may be deployed as uberjars using embedded

-or as war (web
+Jetty with ring-jetty-adapter or as war (web

 application archive) files created by the lein-ring